 To protect your computer from Malware and other cyber criminal activity You Must Upgrade To XP Service Pack 3!

 This tutorial is the 2nd of a 2-part series based on Windows XP Service Pack download options.
-Here I will discuss with you:
+Here we discuss:

-Part 1 Download Windows XP SP2 shows you the reasons why you should upgrade from Microsoft XP SP2.
-It's surprising how many home computers do not have SP3 installed.
+Part 1 shows you the reasons why you should upgrade from Service Pack 2.
+It is surprising how many home computers do not have SP3 installed.

 Part 1 also explains the benefits of installing SP3; increased performance and security, for example.

 Applying Service Packs is quite an easy thing to do.
 Just follow the guide and you should be able to upgrade without any problems.

 Do you have Microsoft Windows XP Professional SP3, or Home Edition Service Pack 3 installed?
 If not, explain to your fellow readers why you haven't upgraded yet?

 If you have already upgraded to SP3, explain how easy (or hard) it is.
 We are interested in your thoughts and opinions!

 Share your views and write your own personal web page by completing the Do You have SP3 installed?
 Form at the bottom of this page.

 Read Other Site visitors Thoughts on all things XP SP3 related.